 Being from the Caribbean, we had a wide range of music.
 We had Calypso, Reggae, Soul, Country and Western.
 As early as age 4, I remember dancing my heart and soul out to a Calypso song, whose name I can’t recall.
 I played in my first Carnival at age 6.
-I wore a white plastic boots.
-I had love that boots so much that I wore it to school until the color faded and the tip eroded.
+I wore a white plastic boot.
+I had a love for those boots so much that I wore it to school until the color faded and the tip eroded.
 Coming to think of it, I probably wore it until the bottom fell off.

-One of my all time gospel album came from a Trinidadian group called the Goretti Group.
+One of my all-time gospel albums came from a Trinidadian group called the Goretti Group.
 It featured a Black Caribbean woman in Afro posed in deep spiritual thought with a silhouette sunset behind her.

 The Mighty Sparrow was a king in the music world to me.
 He was like the Muhammad Ali of the Caribbean.
-He was born in Grenada, but grew up in Trinidad and Tobago and the battle to claim him felt like we were fighting over a sacred plot of land.
-We had a moral victory when in his own words, Sparrow told Trinidad and Tobago that they can kiss his black Grenadian ass.
+He was born in Grenada but grew up in Trinidad and Tobago and the battle to claim him felt like we were fighting over a sacred plot of land.

-In the early 70’s, I perceived myself to be a reincarnation of James Brown.
+The ’60s ushered in the 70’s introducing me to a new identity in music in the form of James Brown.
+There was a certain level of Blackness in the beat and sounds of the music.
+I perceived myself to be a reincarnation of James Brown.
 His screams, his dance moves, and his Black empowerment beat, I imagined them all to be me.
 He was not only the Godfather of Soul, but he was also in my mind, the Godfather of the Black Power Movement.
 Following closely behind him was Wilson Pickett.
 Vinyl records never felt nor smelt this good.
 It was the place for me to lose myself.

 TO BE CONTINUED.